The International Capital Markets Review: France

 More recently, a decree dated 31 December 2019 further reinforced the French foreign investment control regime.
 Inter alia, the decree expanded the list of strategic sectors (i.e., sectors in which foreign investments require authorisation) to include energy storage, quantum technologies, and media and agriculture.
 It also amended the prior notice procedure to allow investors to ask the French authority whether the activities carried out by the target entity fall into the strategic sector category.
 In addition, the threshold for triggering the authorisation procedure has been lowered from 33 per cent to 25 per cent of the target's voting rights for investors established outside the EU or EEA.
 The concepts of 'investor' and 'chain of control' have also been clarified.

-As a response to the covid-19 crisis, Decree No. 2020-892 dated 22 July 2020 lowered the threshold below which prior authorisation is required in respect of listed companies, from 25 per cent to 10 per cent but only until 31 December 2020.
+As a response to the covid-19 pandemic, Decree No. 2020-892 dated 22 July 2020 lowered the threshold below which prior authorisation was required in respect of listed companies, from 25 per cent to 10 per cent but only until 31 December 2020.

 iii Developments affecting derivatives, securitisations and other structured products